Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Method

+Where $sim_{i,j} = z_i^\top z_j / (||z_i|| ||z_j||)$ is the cosine similarity, and $z_i = H(E(\tilde{x}_i))$ is a projected representation of $\tilde{x}_i$ with the base encoder $E$ followed by the projection head $H$.
 By tying the original view $\tilde{x}$ and the bias-transformed view $\tilde{x}'$ as a positive pair, the encoder attempts to attenuate biases while emphasizing the true signals shared by the views via maximizing the mutual information between their latent representations.